Welcome to West Valley College Transfer Center

 - Submit supplemental applications (if applicable)

-- Complete a petition to graduate for your Associate Degree for Transfer (ADT/AA-T/AS-T)) in January (if applicable)
+- Apply for your Associate Degree for Transfer in early February through your student portal (if applicable)

 - Apply for housing at the university you are applying to transfer to (if applicable)